hpdps-group/hipSZ/README.md

 <a href="./LICENSE"><img src="https://img.shields.io/badge/License-BSD%203--Clause-blue.svg"></a>
 </p>

-hipSZ is a HIP implementation of the widely used [SZ lossy compressor](https://github.com/szcompressor/SZ) for scientific data.
-It is the *first* error-bounded lossy compressor that can run on both AMD GPUs and Sugon DCUs via ROCm platform.
+hipSZ is a [HIP](https://github.com/ROCm/HIP) implementation of the widely used [SZ lossy compressor](https://github.com/szcompressor/SZ) for scientific data.
+It is the *first* error-bounded lossy compressor that can run on both AMD GPUs and Hygon DCUs via [ROCm](https://www.amd.com/en/products/software/rocm.html) platform.